 Palawan Peacock Pheasant

-Palawan Peacock Pheasants (Polyplectron napoleonis) are classified as Vulnerable by the IUCN.
+Palawan peacock pheasants (Polyplectron napoleonis) are classified as Vulnerable by the IUCN.
 They are native to the island of Palawan in the Philippines.
 They are undoubtedly one of the most colorful peacock pheasant species.
-Palawan Peacock Pheasants can be further classified as single-barred or double-barred.
+Palawan peacock pheasants can be further classified as single-barred or double-barred.
 This nomenclature refers to the facial markings on the head of the male.
 The single-barred males only have a circular, white cheek patch, while the double-barred males have a white cheek patch and a white eyebrow stripe.
 There are also other slight phenotypic variations, but many captive birds are a mix of the two.
-It is increasingly harder to find prime examples of either, especially the single-barred, as double-barred Palawan Peacock Pheasants do seem to be more commonly kept.
+It is increasingly harder to find prime examples of either, especially the single-barred, as double-barred Palawan peacock pheasants seem to be more commonly kept.
 This species requires heating for the winter months in a northern climate.
 Also a tropical species, they tend to start laying early winter.
 Their clutches consist of two eggs, which are incubated for 18-19 days.
-Palawan Peacock Pheasants are quite small as adults, and their chicks are no exception.
-When raising the chicks it is especially important to monitor for any negative interactions between teacher chicks are the peacock pheasant chicks.
+Palawan peacock pheasants are quite small as adults, and their chicks are no exception.
+When raising the chicks it is especially important to monitor for any negative interactions between teacher chicks and the peacock pheasant chicks.